jonrau1/SyntheticSun/readme-stage2/README.md

 ### Deployment instructions
 1. Log in to the MISP server deployed in Phase 1.
 Refer to the public IP address in the EC2 console, you will likely get an untrusted X.509 cert warning in your browser, the default login credentials are `admin@admin.test` and the password is `admin`.
 Refer to the [MISP-Cloud project](https://github.com/MISP/misp-cloud#credentials--access) in case this value or the AMI changes. **Note** if you have trouble reaching the sign-in page attempt to add `/users/login` to the end of the IP address / hostname.

 2. Change the password and optionally create a new admin user in MISP.
-If you are not prompted navigate to **Administration >> List Users** and edit the user by selecting the notebook icon as shown in the figure below.
+If you are not immediately prompted to change your password navigate to **Administration >> List Users** and edit the user by selecting the notebook icon as shown in the figure below.
 ![MISP Edit User](https://github.com/jonrau1/SyntheticSun/blob/master/img/syntheticsun-misp-edituser.JPG)

 3. Navigate to **Event Actions >> Automation** and `reset` the Automation key as shown below.
 This will be the value we will provide to our CodeBuild projects to perform tag-based queries against the MISP API.